wp-plugins/codepeople-post-map/readme.txt

 *   The location information and description may be used in posts search.
 *   Allows to associate multiple Google maps points to each post/page.
 *   Allows to draw routes through points in the same post.
+*   Allows to display a link to get directions to the point.
+*   Allows to display a link to open the point directly on Google Maps.
+*   Allows to display multiple maps in the same post/page (but displays the same points in all maps on page).
+*   Allows to insert the map as widget on sidebars.
 *   Allows to associate the Google maps with any public post_type in WordPress.
 *   In non singular webpages, Google Maps display a map for each post.

-Note 1: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat=3].
+Note 1: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat="3"].
 The number 3 represent the category ID, replace this number by the corresponding category's ID.
 To insert the code directly in a template, the snippet of code is:

+            <?php echo do_shortcode('[codepeople-post-map cat="3"]'); ?>

+Note 2:	To display all points that belong to more than one category, separate the categories IDs with the comma symbol [codepeople-post-map cat="3,5"].
+The numbers 3 y 5 are the categories IDs, replace these numbers by the corresponding categories IDs.
+To insert the code directly in a template, the snippet of code is:

-            <?php echo do_shortcode('[codepeople-post-map cat=3]'); ?>
+            <?php echo do_shortcode('[codepeople-post-map cat="3,5"]'); ?>

-Note 2: To display all points in the website, use -1 as the category's ID: [codepeople-post-map cat=-1] or  <?php echo do_shortcode('[codepeople-post-map cat=-1]'); ?> for template.
+Note 3: To display all points in the website, use -1 as the category's ID: [codepeople-post-map cat="-1"] or  <?php echo do_shortcode('[codepeople-post-map cat="-1"]'); ?> for template.

 If you prefer configure your map directly from the shortcode, then you must enter an attribute for each map feature to specify.
 For example:

             [codepeople-post-map width="500" height="500"]

-The complete list of allowed attributes is:
+The complete list of allowed attributes:

             width, height, zoom, type, mousewheel, zoompancontrol, typecontrol